IntelPython/sdc/docs/source/compilation.rst

         return s.cummax()

-Please note that last two options would result in performing boxing/unboxing which could signifficantly affect performance.
+Please note that last two options would result in performing boxing/unboxing which could significantly affect performance.

 For more details on performance see :ref:`Getting Performance With Intel® SDC <performance>`